node-migrator-bot/Q-Oper8/README.md

 - Find the simple worked example in the */examples* directory of this repository.

-- Copy *threadsChildProcess.js* to the same directory/path used by npm when you installed the threads module, eg *~/node/node_modules/threads/lib* (Note: you can change the name and location of the childProcess file by using the *childProcessPath* startup parameter for *threads*)
+- Copy *qoper8ChildProcess.js* to the same directory/path used by npm when you installed the *Q-Oper8* module, eg *~/node/node_modules/qoper8/lib* (Note: you can change the name and location of the childProcess file by using the *childProcessPath* startup parameter for *Q-Oper8*)

-- Copy *webthreads.js* to the directory/path where you normally run your Node.js applications, eg *~/node*
+- Copy *webQOper8.js* to the directory/path where you normally run your Node.js applications, eg *~/node*

-- Start the example: **node webthreads.js**
+- Start the example: **node webQOper8.js**

-You'll now have a web server running on port 8080 (edit *webthreads.js* if you want to use a different port)
+You'll now have a web server running on port 8080 (edit *webQOper8.js* if you want to use a different port)

 Now start a browser and point it at the Node application's IP address and port.
 Make sure you use a URL that includes */test/*, eg: